info314/website/docs/assignments/pi-setup.md

 1. Installing Raspberry Pi OS on a MicroSD and enabling SSH
 2. Updating defaults and other preliminary setup steps
-3. Configuring a wifi connection
+3. Configuring a WiFi connection
 4. Updating Raspberry Pi OS and installing additional packages with `apt`

 Before you start setting up your Pi, please review the tasks in the following section.
 These steps are particularly important for students running Windows and Linux.